CodecoolGlobal/polish-draughts-java-KisCsaj68/README.md

 # polish draughts

 ## General info
-This project is a board game.
-For more infor about the game please vistit [Polish draughts](https://en.wikipedia.org/wiki/International_draughts)
+This project is a board game running in terminal.
+For more information about the game please vistit [Polish draughts](https://en.wikipedia.org/wiki/International_draughts)

 ## Technologies
 Project is created with: